alt-ctrl-code/home/CONFIGURATION.md

 to be refreshed on a schedule faster than the regulator can support or allow), could be such an example.
 There would be endless others.

-In general, if necessary,  its a healthy choice, to minimise non-source controlled configuration as much as possible, and _dereference_ those we cannot with a consistent mechanism if possible.
+In general, if necessary,  it's a healthy choice, to minimise non-source controlled configuration as much as possible, and _dereference_ those we cannot with a consistent mechanism if possible.

 > __Healthy Choice:__  if necessary, for non-technical reasons, minimise non-source controlled configuration as much as possible, and _dereference_